canariecaf/idp-installer-buildtools/README.md

 #  Buildtool: An IdP-Installer Shibboleth v3 Test Environment

-Using the latest [IdP-Installer](https://github.com/canariecaf/idp-installer-CAF/tree/3.0.0-CAF-RC6) this build tool allows you to rapidly deploy a fully functional Shibboleth IdP connecting to it's own local LDAP server and also installs a test SP.
+Using the latest [IdP-Installer](https://github.com/canariecaf/idp-installer-CAF/tree/3.0.0-CAF-RC6) this build tool allows you to rapidly deploy a fully functional self contained Shibboleth IdP connecting to it's own local LDAP server and also installs a test SP.

 Installation consists of:
 - A local private network 172.16.80.0/24 for our hosts